matrixneo99/docs/README.md

 - Control and configuration via BLYNK
 - Display of user-defined texts via MQTT
 - Automatic brightness control via LDR
-- easy Firmware update via WiFi or Web
+- easy Firmware update via WiFi or Web or Autoupdate
-- Amazon´s Alexa integration.
-(Turn On/Off)

 The case is designed in Fusion360 and printed in 3D.
 You can get the STL-Files from Thingiverse: